How Much Does a New Roof Cost?

 3-Tab Shingles

-• These are the cheapest, and most basic of the asphalt shingles.
+- These are the cheapest, and most basic of the asphalt shingles.
 They can last for about 25 years.
-The downside to these is there are fewer aesthetic options, and they have a shorter lifespan than other shingles and are not much cheaper but are a significantly inferior product.
+The downside to these is there are fewer aesthetic options, and they have a shorter lifespan than other shingles.
+They’re not much cheaper than standard shingles but are a significantly inferior product.

 Architectural Shingles

-• These are the most common type of asphalt shingles and are manufactured with multiple layers.
+- These are the most common type of asphalt shingles and are manufactured with multiple layers.
 These shingles are the most popular because they can be used to make the roof look like natural slate or wood shake, which can boost the curb appeal of your home significantly.
-The downside to these shingles is due to their multiple layers, they are heavier than 3-tab shingles.
-This may mean you need to install more supports for your roof.
+They also last longer than 3-tab shingles and aren’t much more expensive.

 Luxury Designer Asphalt Shingles